 A table titled SUMMARY STATISTICS follows the statistics of monthly mean data tabulation.
 This table consists of four columns with the first column containing the line headings of the statistics being reported.
 The table provides a statistical summary of yearly, daily, and instantaneous flows, not only for the current water year but also for the previous calendar year and for a designated period, as appropriate.
-The designated period selected, WATER YEARS , will consist of all of the station records within the specified water years, including complete months of record for partial water years, and may coincide with the period of record for the station.
+The designated period selected, WATER YEARS \\-\\, will consist of all of the station records within the specified water years, including complete months of record for partial water years, and may coincide with the period of record for the station.
 The water years for which the statistics are computed are consecutive, unless a break in the station record is indicated in the manuscript.
-All of the calculations for the statistical characteristics, are calculated for the designated period using complete water years.
+All of the calculations for the statistical characteristics designated ANNUAL (see line headings below), except for the ANNUAL 7-DAY MINIMUM statistic, are calculated for the designated period using complete water years.
 The other statistical characteristics may be calculated using partial water years.